 In addition to medical treatments, certain lifestyle modifications and home remedies can support hair health and minimise hair loss.
 Key measures that can help reduce the impact of androgenetic hair loss include:

-- Dietary Recommendations: Eating a balanced diet rich in vitamins and minerals is essential for hair growth.
-Look for foods (and supplements) containing Biotin, iron, zinc as well as vitamins A, C and E. Incorporating protein-rich foods will also help to support hair structure.
+- Dietary recommendations: eating a balanced diet rich in vitamins and minerals is essential for hair growth.
+Look for foods (and supplements) containing biotin, iron and zinc, as well as vitamins A, C and E. Incorporating protein-rich foods will also help to support hair structure.

 Androgenetic Alopecia During Pregnancy